 - Crispy fried shallots

-- Sambal belacan
+- Sambal Roa

-Bring 8 cups of chicken broth into a large pot.
-Bring to a boil and then stir in the rice, cassava, pumpkin and lower the heat to let it gently simmer until the rice grains are soft and the tapioca roots are mushy.
-Stir in the red lentils and continue to cook until the lentils are soft..
-Stir in the sweet corn kernel.
+Bring 8 cups of chicken broth to a boil and then stir in the rice, lemongrass, corn, cassava, pumpkin and lower the heat to let it gently simmer until the rice grains are soft and the tapioca roots are mushy.
+This may take somewhere about 30-45 minutes.
 If you think the porridge is too thick to your liking, add a bit more broth to loosen up a bit.
-When the porridge is creamy and starchy looking, have a taste and season with some salt to your taste and then stir in the basil leaves.
-Turn off the heat.
+When the porridge is creamy and starchy looking, have a taste and season with some salt to your taste and then stir in the spinach and water spinach leaves.
+Turn off the heat and continue to stir until the the veggies are wilted but still has that nice green color.
+Season with salt to your taste.
 Serve immediately or warm.
 It will thicken further as it sits longer, you can always add more broth or water to loosen up a bit